 Learn more about APMs here.

-For the 2020 performance year, CMS extended a portion of the “pick your pace” program, allowing clinicians to submit just 90 consecutive days of performance data for the required measures in the Improvement Activities and Promoting Interoperability categories.
-However, clinicians will need to report data on all required measures in the Quality category for the full performance year (12 months).
+With the “pick your pace” program, clinicians submit just 90 consecutive days of performance data for the required measures in the Improvement Activities and Promoting Interoperability categories.
+However, clinicians need to report data on all required measures in the Quality category for the full performance year (12 months).

 Eligible clinicians have the option to report as an individual, within a group, or within a virtual group.

 An individual is a single National Provider Identifier, or NPI, tied to a single Taxpayer Identification Number, or TIN.

 A group is a single TIN with two or more eligible clinicians (including at least one MIPS eligible clinician), as identified by their NPIs, who have reassigned their Medicare billing rights to the TIN.
 Participants are scored as a group and receive one payment adjustment based on aggregate performance.

 A virtual group is a combination of two or more TINs assigned to one or more solo practitioners or one or more groups consisting of ten or fewer eligible clinicians that elect to form a virtual group for a performance period for a year.
 There is currently no limit on the number of TINs that can participate in a virtual group.
 Virtual Groups bring additional flexibility to the program, allowing clinicians to participate in MIPS with their peers, regardless of their geographical proximity or specialty.
 Those wishing to participate in a MIPS Virtual Group must make a formal election with CMS by December 31, 2021.

 Data for participants can be reported by various submission types by an individual or group as applicable.
 Alternatively, data may be reported by a Third Party Intermediary that submits data on measures and activities on behalf of a MIPS eligible clinician or group.

 Selecting and Reporting Measures